onqtam/headjack/src/implementation/ecosystem/architecture.md

 https://github.com/TeamPiped/Piped

 Each interface can advertise the multiaddress of their IPFS node so that each successive blob of generated content that gets published can be downloaded by others much faster - avoiding the use of the DHT for each new blob CID.
-Interfaces can provide addresses to multiple IPFS nodes for reduncancy and horizontal scaling. ipfs cluster - Pinset orchestration for IPFS - designed for Automated data availability and redundancy on IPFS
-If we know the multiaddress of an IPFS node, we can manually connect to it using IPFS’s “swarm connect” functionality. https://medium.com/pinata/speeding-up-ipfs-pinning-through-swarm-connections-b509b1471986
+Interfaces can provide addresses to multiple IPFS nodes for redundancy and horizontal scaling. ipfs cluster - Pinset orchestration for IPFS - designed for Automated data availability and redundancy on IPFS If we know the multiaddress of an IPFS node, we can manually connect to it using IPFS’s “swarm connect” functionality. https://medium.com/pinata/speeding-up-ipfs-pinning-through-swarm-connections-b509b1471986